Image by Unsplash.

 The lab – which was run in a highly interactive workshop format – was held at the India Habitat Center, and showcased the potential of systematic collaboration between key stakeholders to push the frontiers of knowledge on climate change adaptation in increasingly actionable ways.
 Participants of the lab included a competitive selection of knowledge producers/researchers, matched first with knowledge users/policy actors and then with climate financial actors and experts.

-Results will be showcased at the COP 24 in Bonn, in June 2019.
+Results were showcased at the COP 24 in Bonn, in June 2019.

 - Concept note for the #Knowledge2Action lab, including how the lab works